-The purpose of these clinical practice guidelines (CPGs) is to provide safe guide-lines to non-medical persons when administering specified prescription-only medications, without a prescription, to a person for the purpose of saving life or reducing severe distress in emergency situations.
-The non-medical person wil be an individual appointed by a listed organisation where that individual has completed an approved course of training regarding the administration of such medications and the management of any adverse reaction.
+The purpose of these clinical practice guidelines (CPGs) are to provide safe guidelines to responders for administration of specified prescription-only medications, without a prescription, to a person for the purpose of saving life or reducing severe distress in emergency situations.

+The responder will be an individual, appointed by a listed organisation, who has completed a PHECC-approved course of training regarding the administration of such medications and the management of any adverse reaction.